 - 1. health services for organ, multiple organ and tissue transplants, except as described in Transplantation Services in Section 6, Additional Coverage Details unless UnitedHealthcare determines the transplant to be appropriate according to UnitedHealthcare's transplant guidelines; - 2. health services connected with the removal of an organ or tissue from you for purposes of a transplant to another person.
-(Donor costs for removal are payable for a transplant through the organ recipient's Benefits under the Plan.); - 3. health services for transplants involving mechanical or animal organs; - 4. any solid organ transplant that is performed as a treatment for cancer.
+(Donor costs for removal are payable for a transplant through the organ recipient's Benefits under the Plan.); - 3. health services for transplants involving mechanical or animal organs; - 4.
+Transplant services that are not performed at a Designated Facility; and - 5. any solid organ transplant that is performed as a treatment for cancer.